Passeriformes / Sturnidae / Spodiopsar

 Description

-This starling measures 24 cm in length.
-Adults have dark grey-brown upperparts contrasting with a paler belly, and display a distinctive whitish band across the rump.
-The head appears blackish with bold whitish cheek patches and forehead.
-The tail has a white border, and the secondary wing feathers show white markings.
-The legs are pale orange, while the bill is orange with a distinctive black tip.
-Females resemble males but appear paler and less vivid.
-Juveniles are brown overall with pale cheeks and rump, and lack the black tip on the bill seen in adults.
+Adults are 24 cm in length.
+The adult male is mainly dark grey-brown with a paler belly and a whitish band across the rump.
+The head is blackish with whitish cheeks and forehead.
+There is a white border to the tail and white markings on the secondary wing feathers.
+The legs are pale orange and the bill is orange with a black tip.
+Adult females are similar but paler and duller.
+Juveniles are brown with pale cheeks and rump and lack the black tip to the bill.

 Identification